Diversity Council on Global Education and Citizenship

 To learn more about membership, please email Sarah Coykendall, Managing Assistant Director, at coykends@kean.edu

 In addition to general assembly meetings and student leadership conferences, the Diversity Council offers professional development opportunities both in-person and virtually.
 Session options include how to have challenging conversations, anti-racism, disability history, LGBTQIA+ topics, civics education, and others upon request.
 These are included with yearly membership.
-To learn more about these programs and to schedule for the 2023-24 academic year, please email Sarah Coykendall at coykends@kean.edu.
+To learn more about these programs and to schedule for this academic year, please email Sarah Coykendall at coykends@kean.edu.